HOUSE AND GROUNDS RULES

-2. With the enormous cost of time and money to prepare mailings, all members should provide the club with an electronic email address.
+2. All members are required to provide the Club with a current electronic email address.
 It is the member’s responsibility to keep the address current.
 Work addresses are not advised due to spam filters and job changes.

 3. Children of members may not inherit their parent’s slip.
-The children must join the club and wait for a slip on the waiting list.
+The children must join the club and apply for their own slip.

-4. Children of members must join the club after their 25th birthday or upon their marriage whichever comes first, as per our Bylaws.
+4. Children of members must join the Club after their 25th birthday or upon their marriage whichever comes first, as per the Bylaws.
 Married children or children over the age of 25, who are non-members, will be treated as guests, even if they live with their parents.

 Section 6.
 Boat Maintenance

-1. Members must maintain a motor able to safely maneuver the vessel in good working order.
-Rowing dinghies in Classes 15/16 are exempt.
+1. All boats docked that Club must have a motor able to safely maneuver the vessel in good working order.
+Dinghies in Class 15 are exempt.

-2. All sail boats must be powered and can only use power in the dock areas.
+2. All sail boats must be powered and must use power in the dock areas.

 3. Members must maintain their boats in good working order.
-The Dock Master may from time to time request that members demonstrate his or her boat is operational and in seaworthy condition.
-The practice of paddling a boat into the slip in the spring and out in the fall in order to keep the slip will not be tolerated and will result in forfeiture of that slip.
+The Fleet Captain or Club Manager may from time to time request that members demonstrate their boat is operational and in seaworthy condition.
+The practice of paddling a boat into the slip in the Spring and out in the Fall in order to keep the slip will not be tolerated and will result in forfeiture of that slip.

-4. If at the discretion of the Dock Master or members of the Executive Committee it is determined that any boat might sink and it is therefore necessary for the Boat Club to pump the boat, there will be a $50 fee, and if a second or subsequent pumping is required, a $100 fee will be charged for each.
-The Darien Boat Club is not responsible for the maintenance and care of your boat.
+4. If at the discretion of the Club Manager or members of the Executive Committee it is determined that any boat might sink and it is therefore necessary for the Club to pump the boat, there will be a $50 fee, and if a second or subsequent pumping is required, a $100 fee will be charged for each.
+The Club is not responsible for the maintenance and care of your boat.

 Section 7.
 Gasoline and Oil

-1. Gasoline and oil is only available to members in good standing, and during periods of short supply, only in quantities as specified by the Dock Master.
+1. Gasoline and oil are only available to members in good standing, and during periods of short supply, only in quantities specified by the Club Manager.
 It must be paid for immediately upon receipt with a credit card approved by the Club.
 Cash and checks will not be accepted.

-5. Portable gasoline tanks will be filled only in the area adjacent to the gasoline pump.
+3. Portable marine gasoline tanks will only be filled in the area adjacent to the gasoline pump.

-7. No smoking will be permitted on the gas dock, on the gangway or on the deck in the area adjacent to the gas pump.
+5. No smoking or open flames are permitted on the gas dock, on the gangway, or on the deck in the area adjacent to the gas pump.

 and Use of Rack Space

-2. Rack space is available only to members in good standing of The Darien Boat Club Inc., and only upon assignment by the House Committee.
-The applicant's priority on the waiting list will be determined by their date of membership.
+2. Rack space is available only to members in good standing at the Club, and only upon assignment by the House Committee.
+The applicant's priority on the wait list will be determined by their date of membership.

 3. All members who had a space at the end of the previous season will be assigned a space for the next season providing they have paid the required fee on or before February 15th of the next season.
 The Club does not guarantee the same space from year to year.

-4. Members with rack space may not rent, transfer or allow others outside their immediate families to use the space assigned to them.
+4. Members with rack space may not rent out, transfer or allow others outside of their immediate families to use the space assigned to them.

-6. Any assigned space not in use by June 15th will be reassigned and fifty percent of the fee will be returned upon the reassignment of the space provided this takes place prior to July 15th.
+6. Any assigned space not in use by June 15th will be reassigned and 50% of the fee will be returned upon the reassignment of the space provided this takes place prior to July 15th.

 7. Any space which has been reassigned after June 15th will have 30 days to be occupied or will be reassigned again.

-8. Boats may not be left unattended on the beach or tied to the float, docks, gangway railing, pilings, Club building, or other than the assigned rack space.
+8. Boats may not be left unattended on the beach or tied to the dock, docks, gangway railing, pilings, Club building, or anywhere other than the assigned rack space.
 Boats found in such places may be impounded and recovery will be subject to a fine.

 9. Racks may be furloughed due to health issues only.
-The Racks Chairman will make every effort to re-issue the rack and provide reimbursement to the official rack holder.
+The Racks Chairman will make every effort to re-issue the rack and provide (but does not guarantee) reimbursement to the official rack holder.

-10. Members may place more than one kayak in a rack as long as it does not become a nuisance to the adjacent rack holders.
+10. Members may place more than one kayak in a rack as long as it does not become a nuisance to the adjacent rack holder.